dorianps/docker/ants/README.md

 ----

 ### Build your own container
-*You can use the provided scripts to build the container yourself, if needed.*
+*You can use the provided scripts to build the container on your local machine.*
 ##### Windows: `Build.ants.windows.bat` (double click)
 ##### Linux: `sh Build.ants.linux.sh`

-Yes, you can build ANTs directly in Windows and use it there, using docker.
+Yes, you can build ANTs directly in Windows and use it there, through docker.

 ----